-Interested students should enroll in a math and science curriculum, including math, biology, and physics or chemistry.
+Interested students should enroll in a math and science curriculum, including math and biology.
 Students should consider completing the online RHAB 1100: Foundational Kinesiology, and RHAB 1010: Medical Terminology courses at CCRI in preparation for success in the PTA curriculum.
 High school students can take these online courses during their senior year.
 All students will need good reading and communication skills to prepare them to take English Composition I at the college level.

-All students wishing to apply to the PTA program must complete all prerequisite courses with a “C” or better and must have a GPA of at least 2.5.
+All students wishing to apply to the PTA program must complete all prerequisite courses with a “B-” or better and must have a GPA of at least 2.7.
 Refer to the PTA Program Admission Guidelines document for further information.
 Applications are accepted in February only following completion of the preadmission requirements.